How to Upcycle a Desk into a Pair of Nightstands

 You can create the new tops a couple of different ways.

-Option one: Cut the old top down to size, then router the edges to match the old detail (Like we did to repurpose this desk into tall skinny nightstands).
+Option one: Cut the old top down to size, then router the edges to match the old detail (Like we did in this makeover on how to repurpose desks into tall skinny nightstands).

 Option two: Purchase new wood, cut it down to size and add any detail work you would like.